Glossary of Transfer Terms

 The teachers at a post-secondary institution.
 Also a grouping of departments and programs in a similar area (e.g., Faculty of Arts).

 GPA or Grade Point Average

 The average overall grade for all courses taken for credit in a particular semester, year or institution.
 A cumulative GPA (CGPA) is the average of all grades for courses taken to date at one institution.

 In BC, Institutes are organized according to career, vocational and technical specialties, covering a variety of occupations.
 They may offer credentials from certificates to degrees.
 One institute (Nicola Valley Institute of Technology) has an Aboriginal focus.

 A process which allows you to build upon previously earned credits or credentials, either from secondary or post-secondary institutions.

 Letter of Permission (LOP)

 A document which gives you permission to take a course at an institution other than the university in which you are currently enrolled.
-(See "The Importance of a Letter of Permission".)
+See Attending Multiple Institutions.

 Lower division (or lower level)

 General introductory courses, usually making up the first two years of a bachelor's degree.